tuero/libpolicyts/readme.md

 > You configured this dependency through vcpkg with `LIBTORCH_ROOT` pointing to one virtual environment,
 > and then you trying to configure this dependency through vcpkg with `LIBTORCH_ROOT` pointing to another virtual environment.
 >
-> The portfile should contain the `LIBTORCH_ROOT` path in the vcpkg port ABI to prevent this error.
+> You can use the triplet in the vcpkg-registry which will include `LIBTORCH_ROOT` in the dependency ABI.
 >
 > If you see a CMake warning about an `RPATH` cycle involving `libtorch/libc10`
 > (often caused by vcpkg reusing an older cached build of a dependency),